Inventory Control for Spectrally Positive Levy Demand Processes: Inventory Models

 Here, $f : \R \rightarrow \R$ corresponds to the cost of holding and shortage when $x > 0$ and $x < 0$, respectively.
 Regarding $g$, we assume

-for some unit (proportional) cost of the item $C \geq0$ and fixed ordering cost $K > 0$.
+for some unit (proportional) cost of the item $C \in \R$ and fixed ordering cost $K > 0$.
 We shall study the case $K=0$ separately in Section \ref{section_no_setup_cost}.
-As in \cite{Bensoussan_2009,Bensoussan_2005}, we assume the following. \begin{assump} \begin{enumerate} \item $f$ is a piecewise continuously differentiable function with $f(0) = 0$, and grows (or decreases) at most polynomially in the tail. \item There exists a number $a$ such that the function
+As in \cite{Bensoussan_2009, Bensoussan_2005}, we assume the following. \begin{assump} \begin{enumerate} \item $f$ is continuous and piecewise continuously differentiable with $f(0) = 0$, and grows (or decreases) at most polynomially (that is to say, there exist $m, k > 0$ and $N \in \mathbb{N}$ such that $|f(x)| \leq k |x|^N$ for all $x \in \R$ such that $|x| > m$). \item For some $a \in \R$,

-is increasing on $(a,\infty)$ and decreasing and convex on $(-\infty, a)$. \item There exist a $c_0 > 0$ and an $x_0 \geq a$ such that $\tilde{f}'(x) \geq c_0$ for $x \geq x_0$. \end{enumerate} \end{assump} As in \cite{Bensoussan_2009, Bensoussan_2005}, this is a crucial assumption for our analysis.
-This implies Lemma \ref{lemma_bensoussan_result} below, which will be used to verify the existence of the optimal policy.
-For example, any convex function that first decreases and then increases clearly satisfies Assumption \ref{assump_f_g} (2) and (3).
+is decreasing and convex on $(-\infty, a)$ and increasing on $(a,\infty)$. \item For some $c_0 > 0$ and $x_0 \geq a$, we have $\tilde{f}'(x) \geq c_0$ for a.e.\ $x \geq x_0$. \end{enumerate} \end{assump} As in \cite{Bensoussan_2009, Bensoussan_2005}, this is a crucial assumption for our analysis, and in particular will be used to verify the existence of the optimal policy.

 Finally, the (optimal) value function is written as